octobercms/docs/3.x/extend/database/structure.md

 });
 ```

-#### Available Column Types
+### Available Column Types

-Of course, the schema builder contains a variety of column types that you may use when building your tables:
+Of course, the schema builder contains a variety of column types that you may use when building your tables.

 Command  | Description
 ------------- | -------------